Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 	```bash
 	java -jar target\xap-sql-demo.jar --space-url "jini://*/*/tableauSpace?locators=127.0.0.1" --lookup-group <DATA_GRID_LOOKUP_GROUP>
 	```
 1. Substitute the value `<DATA_GRID_LOOKUP_GROUP>` with the appropriate value for your deployment.
-A lookup-group is optional.
+The lookup-group argument is optional.
 1. View the objects in the Space to verify that the data populated as expected.

 	<img src="/attachment_files/sbp/tableau/xap_1.png" width=371" height="68" />